cflucas97/comp285-fall22/_announcements/announcement-week-10.md

 #### Quiz 5
 - As always, our next quiz will take place in Tuesday's lecture (10/18).
-- The quiz will be on Graphs!
+- The quiz will be on Graphs and BSTs!

 #### Homework